Navyamayya/Office-Care/README.md

 # Office-Care
-A Sanitizing Unit built in the office to ensure the safety of the employees.
+A Sanitizing Unit built in the office to ensure the safety of the employees during pandemic.
 # Components Required
    1.Arduino Uno R3-×1